SAP-archive/teched2020-DEV164/exercises/ex5/README.md

     "sap/ui/core/mvc/Controller",
     "sap/ui/core/IconColor",
     "sap/m/MessageToast"
 ], function (Controller, IconColor, MessageToast) {
     "use strict";
 ````

-6. Your next goal is to show an `sap.m.MessageToast` when your sensor data is loaded.
-Paste the following content into the `onInit` function of `Sensors.controller.js`.
+5. Your next goal is to show an `sap.m.MessageToast` when your sensor data is loaded.
+Replace the `onInit` function of `Sensors.controller.js` with the following content.
 This also adds a function `getSensorModel` to retrieve the sensor model.

 ***sensormanager/webapp/controller/Sensors.controller.js***